 Canker sores are small, painful lesions that usually appear on the tongue and lips, but can also affect the gums.
 They are associated with pain and discomfort in the area.
 Canker sores can be caused by mouth injuries, acidic or spicy foods, vitamin deficiencies, hormonal changes, stress or autoimmune disorders.
 Learn more about the causes of canker sores and how they are managed.

-What to do: To alleviate the discomfort caused by canker sores, you can use a gel with anti-inflammatory properties or a healing and antiseptic mouthwash.
+How to relieve: To alleviate the discomfort caused by canker sores, you can use a gel with anti-inflammatory properties or a healing and antiseptic mouthwash.
 These can help to eliminate the canker sore within 2 weeks.
 Canker sores that do not resolve within this time frame, or canker sores that are recurrent should be assessed by a dentist for assessment and treatment.

 5. Wisdom tooth rupture